 As is the case with most commercial jobs, scheduling was probably the most challenging aspect Oberman says they encountered.
 Since the crew couldn’t do the job all at once due to logistics, it was segmented into five or six phases and later tied in together.
 The job was completed in a two-to-three-week span in November 2015.

 An upscale shopping center called for new construction of a 2,400-square-foot two-level gastropub called the Westroot Tavern.
 It features two large patios with fire features, weekly live music, two full-service bars, 30 beer handles and a chef-driven menu.
 Like most popular requests for projects, the bar owners opted for a grind, stain and seal process.
 For color, Oberman used Westcoat’s SC-36 Gray Fast Stain, a deep-penetrating dye that dries to the touch in seconds when used with acetone.

-To start off, the concrete was initially ground and patched with Westcoat’s TC-29 then colored with SC-36 Fast Stain.
-It was then sealed with two coats of water-based polyurethane SC-67 in semi-gloss, the same sealer used on the Coasterra job.
+To start off, they ground the concrete and patched it with Westcoat’s TC-29.
+After that. thye colored it with SC-36 Fast Stain.
+The contractors then sealed with two coats of water-based polyurethane SC-67 in semi-gloss.
+This is the same sealer they used on the Coasterra job.